2009 Players Championship: Eligibility requirements

-Winners of the Tour Championship the last three years (2006-08).
+Winners of the Tour Championship the last three years (2006–08).

-Winners of the World Golf Championship-Accenture Match Play Championship and World Golf Championships-CA Championship in the last three years (2007-2009).
+Winners of the World Golf Championship-Accenture Match Play Championship and World Golf Championships-CA Championship in the last three years (2007–2009).

-Winner of the World Golf Championships-CA Championship from 2006-2009.
+Winner of the World Golf Championships-CA Championship from 2006 to 2009.

-Winners of the World Golf Championships-Bridgestone Invitational in the last three years (2006-2008).
+Winners of the World Golf Championships-Bridgestone Invitational in the last three years (2006–2008).

 Any player(s), not otherwise eligible, among the top 50 leaders from the Official World Golf Rankings through the completion of the Zurich Classic.
 Any player(s), not otherwise eligible, among the top 10 leaders from the 2008 FedEx Cup Points List through the completion of the Zurich Classic.